caseydunlap/SFDC-MaxioAB-Integration/README.md

 - Snowflake PEM password

 ## Usage
-The Lambda function is triggered by an API Gateway event.
+The Lambda function is triggered by API Gateway receipt of a POST request from Salesforce.
 The event should contain a JSON payload with the Salesforce Opportunity ID:
 ![image](https://github.com/user-attachments/assets/4528fa39-9358-4f09-b7c0-ed6e17877f92)

 ## Function Flow